MohamedELOSROUTI/PONG-GAME-FPGA/README.md

 ## Hardware design

-The objective of this project is to program a two-player pong game on a FPGA using the VHDL language.
+The objective of this project is to program a two-players pong game on a FPGA using the VHDL language.
 The FPGA used is a Cyclone IV E : EP4CE6E22C8 from Altera.
-The large amount of input/output pin of this FPGA allows dealing with many leds without using external componenents likes decoders.
+The large amount of input/output pins of this FPGA allows dealing with many leds without using external componenents likes decoders.

 A matrix (4x8) of 32 leds is used as a visual platform.
 Each anode is connected to an output pin and the cathodes are connected to the ground with a series resistor.
 The upper leds line is dedicated to player 2 and lower leds line is dedicated to player 1.
 Each player is free to move a horizontal bar using two leds.
 For this purpose, two press button are dedicated to each player in order to move left or right their bars.
 And a reset button is present in case one player desires to restart the game.